 Financial assets measured at fair value through other comprehensive income ("FVOCI") are measured at each reporting date at fair value without the deduction of transaction costs that the Group may incur on sale or disposal of the financial asset in the future.
 Gains and losses are recognized in the consolidated statement of comprehensive income.
-The amounts recognized in the consolidated statement of to the consolidated statement of profit or loss under any circumstances.
+The amounts recognized in the consolidated statement of comprehensive income are not reclassified to the consolidated statement of profit or loss under any circumstances.

 Dividends from category "b" and "c" are recognised in the consolidated statement of profit or loss as other income when the Group's right to receive payments is established.
+Arabian Internet and Communication Services Company (A Saudi Joint Stock Company)